 2: You lost 60lbs for the role, how did you find the whole process?

-I used to kinda avoid scales but right before I was cast in Some Freaks I had weighed myself and realized I had lost 25 pounds just from just admittedly becoming a Californian, hiking, trying to eat gluten free, farmers market veggies when I could.
-But I was still eating the normal amount of fast food that a broke 19 year old eats.
+I used to kinda avoid scales but right before I was cast in Some Freaks I had weighed myself and realized I had lost 25 pounds just from just admittedly becoming a Californian, hiking, trying to eat gluten-free, farmers market veggies when I could.
+But I was still eating the normal amount of fast food that a broke 19-year-old eats.
 So when I heard I would have a weight loss team I was psyched.
 To be honest with them I felt invincible.
-I never thought I couldn’t do it, which is pretty cocky of me, ha ha, but I think you need that mind set and positive energy to change your life.
+I never thought I couldn’t do it, which is pretty cocky of me, haha, but I think you need that mindset and positive energy to change your life.
 It was pretty intense when I look back on it.
 I was so lucky to have the team that I did through this process.
 My nutritionist Derek Johnson (New Metabolism), health coach Daniela Kende (Color Me Complete) and Chris Abbot my trainer (Evolution Strength and Performance) gave me incredible support.
-Because of them there was no question in my mind that I was going to reach my goal.
+Because of them, there was no question in my mind that I was going to reach my goal.
 There was someone in every part of the process I could talk to.
-It’s a lot easier to commit to it when you have someone waiting for you at the gym 4 times a weeks and someone giving you a fast simple healthy recipe to whip up at the drop of a text message.
+It’s a lot easier to commit to it when you have someone waiting for you at the gym 4 times a week and someone giving you a fast simple healthy recipe to whip up at the drop of a text message.
 I was set up for success and I couldn’t be more grateful.

 3: How was your experience at this year’s Fantasia International Film Festival?